 11-40.5(8A) Duties of the department-performance of the offset.
-The department will develop procedures for administering each offset program request on an individual basis.
+The department will develop procedures for administering each offset program request by a public agency on an individual debtor basis.
 Procedures will vary in order to achieve the greatest efficiency in administering each offset.

-Before issuing an authorized payment to a person or entity, the department will match the payment against a debt listing provided by the state agencies participating in the offset program.
-The department will notify the state agency of the person's or entity's name, address, identifying number, and amount of the entitled payment.
+Before issuing an authorized payment to a person or entity, the department will match the payment against a debt listing provided by the public agencies participating in the offset program.
+The department will notify the public agency of the debtor's or entity's name, address, identifying number, and amount of the entitled payment.

-The department shall hold the payment which offsets the liquidated sum due and payable for a period not to exceed 45 days while awaiting notification from the agency as to the amount required to satisfy the person's or entity's debt to the state.
-If notification is not made to the department by the state agency within 45 days, the amount of the payment shall be released to the person or entity.
+The department shall hold the payment which offsets the liquidated sum due and payable for a period not to exceed 45 days while awaiting notification from the agency as to the amount required to satisfy the debtor's or entity's debt to the state.
+If notification is not made to the department by the public agency within 45 days, the amount of the payment shall be released to the debtor or entity.

-The department will make the offset only after the state agency has notified the debtor as prescribed in subrule 40.4(4).
-The department shall then refund any balance amount due from the state to the person or entity.
+The department will make the offset only after the public agency has notified the debtor or entity as prescribed in subrule 40.4(4).
+The department shall then refund any balance amount due from the public agency to the debtor or entity.

 11-40.6(8A) Multiple claims-priority of payment.
-In the case of multiple claims to payments filed under Iowa Code Supplement section 8A.504, after satisfaction of the provisions of Iowa Code section 422.73, priority shall be given to claims filed by the child support recovery unit or the foster care recovery unit.
-Next priority shall be given to claims filed by the college student aid commission.
-Next priority shall be given to claims filed by a clerk of the district court.
-Last priority shall be given to claims filed under Iowa Code Supplement section 8A.504.
+In the case of multiple claims to payments filed under Iowa Code section 8A.504, after satisfaction of the provisions of Iowa Code section 422.73, priority shall be given to claims in the following order:

+- 1. Claims filed by the child support recovery unit or the foster care recovery unit; - 2.
+Claims filed by a clerk of the district court; - 3.
+Claims filed by the college student aid commission; - 4.
+Claims filed by the investigation division of the department of inspections and appeals; and - 5.
+All other claims filed by public agencies under Iowa Code section 8A.504.

-The order of priority for offset against multiple claims by more than one state agency shall be determined by the date the liability was listed with the department.
-Subsequent entries of claims by state agencies shall be offset in order of the date the listing was made with the department.
+The order of priority for offset against multiple claims by more than one public agency shall be determined by the date the liability was listed with the department.
+Subsequent entries of claims by public agencies shall be offset in order of the date the listing was made with the department.
+[ARC 1842C, IAB 1/21/15, effective 2/25/15]